garethflowers/postgresql-portable/README.md

 ## Licence

 * Portable application code released under [the MIT licence](LICENCE).
-* The Tor Browser Bundle is released under [the PostgreSQL Licence](http://www.postgresql.org/about/licence/).
+* The PostgreSQL database is released under [the PostgreSQL Licence](http://www.postgresql.org/about/licence/).